kwertyops/byte-of-python/src/animation.md

 ```
 The above option uses a string method called `lower()` which converts a string to lower case.
 We will learn more about string manipulation in a later section.

-Please note the following two common errors in using the dudraw.next_key() function:
+Please note the following two common errors in using the `dudraw.next_key()` function:
 - In the following INCORRECT CODE, note that on each side of the `or`, we need a full boolean expression
     ```python
             # This code is incorrect!
+            # The following line is wrong!
             if dudraw.next_key() == 'q' or 'Q'
                 done = True
     ```